BushraMI/Houses-Analysis-G14/README.md

  Bedrooms
 Bathroom
 sqft_living.
-We are able to conclude that from the count from this, the major features that attract customers to but house are like the above listed
+We are able to conclude that from the count, the major features that attract customers to buy a house are like the above-listed

 #### 2. Multivariate regression analysis
-We conducted multivariate analysis to understand the relationship between the house features and the price.
+We conducted a multivariate analysis to understand the relationship between the house features and the price.

 *Results
 The size of the living area, indicated by sqft_living, has the strongest positive impact on property prices.